 The 2007WFP is a type of monitor manufactured by Dell.
 Updating to the lastest driver can fix incorrect resolution, incorrect display adapter mode or distorted or stretched image.
 This device is supported under legacy operating systems such as Windows Vista and Windows XP.
-This driver is highly rated (5 out of 5 stars) with over 128,287 downloads.
+This driver is highly rated (4.4 out of 5 stars) with over 331 downloads.
 Find the best version below that matches your operating system.
-We use the latest anti-virus and anti-malware technology to make downloading safe and worry-free.
+All downloads available on this website have been scanned by the latest anti-virus software and are guaranteed to be virus and malware-free.

 |Dell 2007WFP Driver Update Utility||Install the driver automatically|